watkins-matt/csuf-mobile-order/README.md

 The mobile app is written in Flutter.
 Please ensure that you have all of the dependencies installed (Dart, Flutter, Android SDK), and then execute:
 `flutter run`
-to run test the mobile app on your device.
+to run the mobile app on your device.
 For testing purposes, press the connect button and enter the IP address of the server you wish to connect to.

 ## Architecture